 When it comes to the cooked breakfasts, you can order the Full Scottish or a Small Scottish Breakfast, the vegetarian or vegan breakfast or a gluten-free breakfast if required.
 The food at The Sand Dollar is cooked freshly and made to order so waits can exceed 30 minutes during busy periods but you do receive a large portion of food and I would consider it to be worth the wait if you have the time.

-I often order a freshly squeezed orange juice while I wait for my order and it is just the pick me up I need in the morning!
+I often order freshly squeezed orange juice while I wait for my order and it is just the pick-me-up I need in the morning!
 There is nothing better!